rfo909/CFT/doc/Doc.md

 - dictionaries

+- strings

+- ...

-CFT is tested on Linux and Windows, and easily integrates with external commands on both, such as PowerShell, git, ssh.
+CFT is tested on Linux and Windows, and easily integrates with external programs on both, such as PowerShell, git, ssh.
 It should run anywhere that supports Java.